 Dave: Okay a lot of people, they didn’t think yoga was spiritual.

-Dave: Yes, and hatha yoga, in fact, claimed—she was involved in hatha yoga—claims to be.
-And suddenly like the people who took TM, you know we’ve interviewed some of them and suddenly they’ve got a demon sitting on each side of them trying to get in.
-Or suddenly they find themselves up on the ceiling looking down on their body that’s meditating.
-Well they’re not really, but something is going on.
+Dave: Yes, and hatha yoga, in fact, claimed. . . . and she was involved in hatha yoga, claims to be.
+And, suddenly, like the people who took Transcendental Meditation, you know—we’ve interviewed some of them, and suddenly they’ve got a demon sitting on each side of them trying to get in.
+Or, suddenly they find themselves up on the ceiling looking down on their body that’s meditating.
+Well, they’re not really, but something is going on.

 Tom: Right, it’s the imagery that they’re receiving.

-Dave: And they did not intend a spiritual experience and in fact Maharishi Mahesh Yogi said it’s not spiritual, this is not religion, this is science.
+Dave: And they did not intend a spiritual experience.
+In fact, Maharishi Mahesh Yogi said, “It’s not spiritual.
+This is not religion, this is science.”
 Okay?
-But they wanted power, they wanted to relax, they wanted to develop their full potential and so that again, is one of the reasons the door was opened.
+But they wanted power, they wanted to relax, they wanted to develop their full potential, and so that, again, is one of the reasons the door was opened.

 Dave: It’s getting even worse.